CSR

 CE MARK

-It appears on non-food products and notifies of compliance with community regulations.
-This is a mandatory marking which must be visible on the outside of the packaging.
-Otherwise, it can be positioned on the game/goodies when this is not possible on the packaging.
+It appears on non-food products and indicates compliance with EU regulations.
+This is a mandatory marking that must be visible on the outside of the packaging.
+If this is not possible game/promotional item

 CE pictogram

-The CE marking is affixed in a visible, legible and indelible manner on the toy, on its label or on its packaging.
-5mm minimum, the CE must be visible at the time of purchase.
+The CE marking is affixed visibly, legibly, and permanently to the toy, its label, or its packaging.
+The CE marking, at least 5 mm in size, must be visible at the time of purchase.

-The Moebius strip is the symbol of recycling which can have two meanings: the packaging or product is fully or partially recyclable and it is entirely or partially made of recycled materials .
-However, this pictogram has few controls, in practice non-existent.
+The Möbius strip is the recycling symbol that can have two meanings: the packaging or product is fully or partially recyclable, and it is fully or partially made of recycled materials .
+However, this pictogram has few, if any, controls.

-The recycling triangle is a simple and effective pictogram, which indicates recyclable products and packaging.
-However there is no control over the people who use it.
+The recycling triangle is a simple and effective pictogram that indicates recyclable products and packaging.
+However, there is no control over who uses it.

-Please note: When an xx% appears in the center of the ribbon, it indicates the percentage of recycled material that was used in the manufacture of the product.
+Note: When xx% appears in the center of the ribbon, it indicates the percentage of recycled material that was used to manufacture the product.

 Recycling pictogram

-A simplified form of this ribbon exists, in addition to notifying the recyclable or recycled nature of the product, the pictogram can give an indication of its main material.
+A simplified form of this ribbon exists; in addition to indicating the recyclable or recycled nature of the product, the pictogram can give an indication of its main material.

 1. PETE (Polyethylene terephthalate)